 Mehul, what’s your work with Formula 1 like today?

 Well, Tata Communications is the Official Connectivity Provider of Formula 1.
 So, we work the sport to connect each of the Grand Prix locations to our global, secure, superfast network to bring every moment of every race to millions of fans around the world.
 And, Formula 1’s IT infrastructure and Formula1.com are hosted in our data centres around the world.

-Wherever Formula 1 decides to go next, we’ll help take it there.
+Wherever Formula 1 decides to go next, we’ll help make it there.